MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ## Step 2: Create a client service principal

 The first step in granting consent is to  [create the service principal][new-entraserviceprincipal].
-To do so, you'll need the `AppId` of your application.
+To do so, you need the `AppId` of your application.

 <a name='register-an-application-with-azure-ad'></a>